GarhomLee/LeetCode/README.md

 239. Sliding Window Maximum
 340. Longest Substring with At Most K Distinct Characters 1234.
 Replace the Substring for Balanced String
-1423.
+1358.
+Number of Substrings Containing All Three Characters 1423.
 Maximum Points You Can Obtain from Cards
 1438.
 Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit 1456.
 Maximum Number of Vowels in a Substring of Given Length